-Investment professionals and individual investors often need to estimate the profitability of a given investment opportunity, or to retrospectively assess the results of past endeavors.
-Typically this is done with the idea of comparing two or more opportunities and deciding which one to choose.
+Investment professionals and individual investors often need to estimate the profitability of a given investment opportunity, or to retrospectively assess the results of past investments.
+This is typically done with the idea of comparing two or more opportunities and deciding which one to choose.
+Think two or more mutual funds, hedge funds, stocks, systematic investment plans (SIPs), or business projects.

-All other things being equal, the return of investment is the leading measure by which such comparisons are made.
-However, calculating said return is not always as trivial and there are different ways to do it.
+All other things being equal, the annual growth of an investment is a leading measure by which such comparisons are made.
+However, calculating said return is not always as trivial and therefore there exist different ways to do it.
+Different types of returns are applicable to different investments, as well as whether or not the time value of money is taken into account.

 CAGR vs IRR vs XIRR Cheat Sheet

-The table below shows key differences between CAGR, IRR, and XIRR, and when to use each return measure:
+The table below shows key differences between CAGR, IRR, and XIRR, and when to use each:

-Absolute and relative return are useful if the time to return of the investments of interest is exactly the same, and there is just one outflow (the initial investment) and one inflow at the end.
-The type of return can be either compounding or non-compounding within the investment term.
+Absolute and relative return are useful to an investor if the time to return of multiple investments of interest is exactly the same, and there is just one outflow (the initial investment) and one inflow at the end.
+The return can be either compounding or non-compounding within the investment term.

-When the time to return is different across the investment opportunities, annualized measurements are appropriate.
-Both CAGR and Simple annualized return work when there are only two cash flow events, one is suitable with compounding returns and the other with non-compounding ones.
+When the time to return is different across investment opportunities, annualized measurements are appropriate.
+Both CAGR and Simple annualized return work when there are only two cash flow events.
+The former is suitable for compounding returns and the latter for non-compounding ones.

-When there are multiple cash flow events IRR becomes necessary, where XIRR is an extension of IRR which allows for non-periodic cash flows.
+When there are multiple cash flow events IRR becomes necessary.
+XIRR is an extension of IRR computed in a way which allows for non-periodic cash flows.

 While this is a brief comparison of CAGR, IRR, XIRR, and simpler measures of profitability such as absolute return and a simple annualized return, you may find it beneficial to dig deeper into the calculation methods and assumptions behind each.
 Before we start discussing these advanced topics in more detail, it is useful to consider why we need them in the first place.